LEF-UNINE/Shifting_interactions_under_climate_change/README.md

 ### Wing_size.csv

-This data frame contains the data of a rearing experiment performed with Melitaea celadussa in controlled conditions.
+This data frame contains the data of a rearing experiment performed with *M. celadussa* in controlled conditions.
 This experiment aimed to see whether the wing size of imago could change according to the host plant.
 Data were collected between July and October 2021 by Baptiste Bovay.
 This data frame contains the following variables:

 1. ID: a unique ID for each butterfly
 2. Plant: The plant species used as food